giusalfieri/IPA_Project/README.md

     - In Visual Studio, set the startup project to `aircraft_detection_project`.
     - Configure the project properties if needed to include any command-line arguments.
     - Start debugging or run the project without debugging as needed.
+    - For an example of the command-line arguments to run the entire pipeline, see the [example command](#example-command) below.

 </details>